It's not pseudoscience >AIs shifting focus towards unexpected instrumental goals

 There is something unsettling about this guy.
 Can't quite put my finger on it.

-holy shit you retards
+holy shit you morons

 AI ISNT REAL